sforest81/cn/source/publications/index.md

 **Submitted:**
 Shen Xiaocen, **Lin Wang\***, Adam A. Scaife, Steven C. Hardiman, and Peiqiang Xu, 2022: An Intraseasonal Stratosphere-Troposphere Oscillation, *Journal of Climate*, submitted

-Dong Zizhen, **Lin Wang\***, Hainan Gong, 2022: Diminishing impact of the Siberian high on the Southeast Asian rainfall due to the weakened variability of the Aleutian low, *Geophysical Research Letters*, submitted
+Dong Zizhen, **Lin Wang\***, Hainan Gong, 2022: Diminishing impact of the Siberian high on the Southeast Asian rainfall due to the weakened variability of the Aleutian low, submitted

 Dong Zizhen, **Lin Wang\***, Hainan Gong, Atsamon Limsakul, Hongdou Fan, and Sittichai Pimonsree, 2022: A Skillful Seasonal Prediction for Wintertime Rainfall in Southern Thailand, *International Journal of Climatology*, submitted